Community Calendar Report for Thursday, June 11th, 2026.

 Coming up in our Community Calendar Report…

-All of those stories plus a run-down of local events, birthdays and more all after this global and national news update from F-S-N. It’s [timecheck].
+…those stories and more regional news plus a run-down of local events, birthdays, this dat ein history, a word of the day and more are coming up after this global and national news from F-S-N. [Time check.]

 Posted Leave a commentPosted in News Update

-Now, here’s a look at events happening on your Emerald Isle…
+Now here’s a look at other upcoming events on your Emerald Isle…

 First your meeting planner…